Electricity and air conditioning in Sierra Leone

-This project aims to fill several important knowledge gaps, including a lack of data, while generating predictions about future environmental impacts under different policy scenarios.
-The research team is focusing on Sierra Leone, where evidence is particularly scant, but will also include all EEG priority countries in Sub-Saharan Africa and South Asia.
+This project aimed to fill several important knowledge gaps, including a lack of data, while generating predictions about future environmental impacts under different policy scenarios.

-The team will perform a thorough inventory of available household microdata on air conditioning.
-Sources identified include Sierra Leone’s Integrated Household Survey, which was carried out with assistance from the World Bank, and CLASP, a non-profit organisation focused on making appliances more energy efficient with experience in designing and implementing household-level energy and demographic surveys.
+In Sierra Leone, a thorough inventory of available household microdata on air conditioning was performed, using sources such as the country’s Integrated Household Survey, which was carried out with assistance from the World Bank, and CLASP, a non-profit organisation focused on making appliances more energy efficient with experience in designing and implementing household-level energy and demographic surveys.

-The household-level microdata will be combined with other data, including temperature, population, income, geographic, and future energy consumption information, along with estimates/forecasts.
+Household-level microdata was combined with other data, including temperature, population, income, geographic, and future energy consumption information, along with estimates/forecasts.

-Members of the Berkeley research team together with Innovations for Poverty Action Sierra Leone (IPA-SL) will conduct focus groups with households, interview government and electricity utility officials, and obtain and review official documents regarding energy policies.
+Members of the research team together with Innovations for Poverty Action Sierra Leone (IPA-SL) also conducted focus groups with households, interviewed government and electricity utility officials, and obtained and reviewed official documents regarding energy policies.

-This research will represent a significant advance in academic literature.
-It will provide tools and evidence that can be used directly as the basis for policy development, and the team anticipates that other researchers will use its data to continue to drive the air conditioning agenda forward.
+This research represents a significant advance in academic literature.
+It has provided tools and evidence that can be used directly as the basis for policy development, and the team anticipates that other researchers will use the data to continue to drive the air conditioning agenda forward.

 Innovations for Poverty Action Sierra Leone (IPA-SL)